Changissnz/nu_merchant_principal/README.md

 a special sub-field devoted to the study of infinitely-spanning games.

-The $q$ number of outcomes correspond to the number of mutable constituents.
+The $q$ number of outcomes are correlated to the number of mutable constituents.
 The definition of the four-category constituent model does not require there to be any changes of effects from the switching of a mutable constituent's